lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {{RFC9334}} for a description of the passport model.
 The passport model requires the Attester to transmit Evidence to the Verifier directly in order to obtain the Attestation Result, which is then forwarded to the Relying Party.
-This specification utilizes the background model since CSRs are often used as one-shot messages where no direct real-time interaction between the Attester and the Verifier is possible.
+This specification utilizes the background check model since CSRs are often used as one-shot messages where no direct real-time interaction between the Attester and the Verifier is possible.